 Is that a whole hop cone in the jar?!

 Are these fermented?

 No they are preserved using a vinegar-based brine.

 Depending on the time of year they may come from Colorado, California, Florida, Georgia, Mexico, Michigan, or wherever we can find the best quality cucumbers at the time.

 Do you make them or are they made by a contractor?

 We do not contract out any production.
 We make everything in our own facility (called the Dillery) in Denver, Colorado.To view a more extensive list of Frequently Asked Questions, please visit our FAQ page.

-FREE U.S. SHIPPING ON ORDERS ABOVE $50 Nutrition & Ingredients FAQ Seasonal Series Release: Summer 2017 **This product is available for a limited time only.
-We make only one...
+FREE SHIPPING ON U.S. ORDERS OVER $50 AND CANADIAN ORDERS OVER $100 Nutrition & Ingredients FAQ Seasonal Series Release: Summer 2017 **This product is available for a limited time only....